Guide to VeraCrypt – Safely Encrypt Files

 You can leave VeraCrypt's encryption and hash algorithm presets.

-After clicking on Next, you'll be able to view the size of your storage medium and specify how large you'd like the file container to be.
+After clicking on Next, you'll be able to view the size of your storage medium and specify how large you want the file container to be.

-You can view how much space is available on your storage device and specify how large you'd like the file container to be.
+You can see how much space is available on your storage device and specify how large you'd like the file container to be.

-After clicking on Next again, you'll be prompted to create a password and confirm it by re-entering it.
+After clicking on Next again, you'll be prompted to create and confirm a password by re-entering it.
 The password should be as secure as possible.

 Make sure the password you create for your volume is secure enough.